kalxas/rasdaman/doc/main/08_dev-guide-cpp.rst

 ========

 The raslib classes represent the rasdaman programming interface.
-It relies on the ODMG standard with some extensions sup­porting a smooth integration of the rasdaman-specific array struc­tures into the conventional C++ programming model.
+It relies on the ODMG standard with some extensions supporting a smooth integration of the rasdaman-specific array structures into the conventional C++ programming model.

 raslib classes are categorized in